-1.3.4 Letter grade
+1.4.5 Letter grade

-The final letter grade for Senior Independent Work and thesis is assigned by the faculty in charge of the program by compounding the evaluations of the adviser, reader, poster session, and of the PDR (for yearlong projects).
+The final letter grade for Senior Independent Work and thesis is assigned by the faculty in charge of the program by compounding the evaluations of the written report by the adviser and reader, and of poster presentation.

-In compounding the evaluation of the final reports of thesis the weights summarized in the following table are applied to each entry of the rubric described in Section 1.3.1: The evaluations of the written report by the adviser and reader carry the most weight.
-For one-semester projects 80 % of the final grade is determined from the evaluation of the written work by the adviser (60%) and the reader (20%).
-For yearlong projects 65% of the final grade stems from the evaluation of the written work by the adviser (50%) and the reader (15%), while 15% of the final grade reflects the evaluation of the Preliminary Design Review (PDR).
-The remaining 20% of the final letter grade is assigned based on the feedback from attendees of the poster session, for both one term or yearlong projects.
+In compounding the evaluation of the final reports of thesis the weights summarized in the following table are applied to each entry of the rubric described in Section 1.4.3: The evaluations of the final report/thesis by the adviser and reader carry the most weight.
+Eighty percent of the final grade is determined by compounding the adviser (70%) and the reader (30%) evaluations.
+The remaining 20% of the final letter grade is assigned based on the feedback from attendees of the poster session.